 I earned my PhD in Environmental Science and Engineering (ESE) in June 2019 from the Geological and Planetary Sciences division at Caltech.
 I studied physical oceanography using a variety of numerical and observational techniques under my advisor, Andy Thompson.

-More specifically, I am interested in the role that submesoscale motions play in setting the dynamics of the upper ocean.
+More specifically, I studied the role that submesoscale motions play in setting the dynamics of the upper ocean.
 These small-scale motions are not currently resolved in global climate models, but have been previously found (via models) to be extremely influential in setting vertical exchanges of water.
 I hope to use autonomous observations of the upper ocean structure to determine how these dynamics influence carbon storage by the deep ocean.

-I am a passionate advocate for issues of diversity in STEM and social injustice in general.
 While at Caltech, I worked to engage students with the LA community at large and served on several boards, creating diverse programming to aid in the personal and professional development of women on campus at all levels.

 I also enjoy giving public outreach talks and have spoken to many diverse groups, from middle-school students to the staffers of Palmer Station, Antarctica!